 This is why CU Denver has been reviewing aspects of its graduate education operations, most recently through a March 2026 report with recommendations for:

-To ensure these recommendations reflect our collective community wisdom, Graduate Education Working Group leaders are soliciting feedback this spring and meeting with affected stakeholder groups across the CU Denver community.
+To ensure these recommendations reflect our collective community wisdom, Graduate Education Working Group leaders have been soliciting CU Denver community feedback throughout spring 2026.
+Here are some common questions, with responses as of May 2026.

 Until 2022, many (but not all) CU Denver graduate programs were administered through a Graduate School shared with CU Anschutz graduate programs.
 In 2022, CU Denver exited that dual-campus graduate school and transitioned to a new model to serve CU Denver students exclusively.
 Since 2022, many graduate education functions have been managed locally, whereas other functions have been managed by a central Office of Graduate Education, with a faculty Graduate Council advising the provost on matters of significance.